Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Introduction

 \section{Introduction}

+\paragraph{Synopsis.} This paper studies the dual problem of quadratically regularized optimal transport and its natural gradient descent iteration.
+Unlike entropic regularization, quadratic regularization preserves sparsity of the optimal transport and remains numerically stable for small regularization parameters.
+Its analysis, however, is less standard as sparsity entails a lack of strong convexity.
+Our main result shows linear convergence in \(L^2\) of the gradient iteration for continuous transport problems.
+Our main mathematical contribution is a spectral analysis of the linearized gradient descent operator at the optimal potentials.
+It proves that this operator is a strict contraction and implies the linear convergence result.
+Intuitively, it establishes that the dual objective exhibits nontrivial curvature near the optimum even though global strong convexity fails.

-Optimal transport has become ubiquitous in many areas where distributions or data sets need to be compared, such as statistics, machine learning and image processing.
+\paragraph{Background.} Optimal transport has become ubiquitous in many areas where distributions or data sets need to be compared, such as statistics, machine learning and image processing.
 Given compactly supported probability distributions~$P$ and~$Q$ on $\R^d$, the optimal transport problem with quadratic cost is

 where $\Pi( P , Q )$ denotes the set of couplings; that is, probability distributions on $\R^d\times\R^d$ with marginals~$(P,Q)$.
-The optimal value ${\rm OT}(P,Q)$ defines the Wasserstein distance between~$P$ and~$Q$ and hence is the target of numerous computational approaches (see \cite{Peyre.Cuturi.2019.Book} for a recent monograph).
-Following~\cite{Cuturi.2013.Neurips}, entropic regularization and the corresponding Sinkhorn algorithm are likely the most popular as of now.
+The optimal value ${\rm OT}(P,Q)$ defines the Wasserstein distance between~$P$ and~$Q$ and hence is the target of numerous computational approaches (see, e.g., \cite{Peyre.Cuturi.2019.Book}).
+Following~\cite{Cuturi.2013.Neurips}, entropic regularization and the corresponding Sinkhorn algorithm have become standard tools.
 The entropically regularized optimal transport problem is

 where $\eps>0$ is a parameter determining the strength of regularization and ${\rm KL}(\pi\vert P \otimes Q)$ is the Kullback--Leibler divergence between~$\pi$ and the product~$P \otimes Q$.
 Sinkhorn's iteration can be described as the coordinate-ascent algorithm for the dual problem of~\eqref{EOT} which seeks a pair of functions $f,g:\R^d\to\R$ maximizing